-As part of the processes of preparing its consolidated financial statements, the Company is required to estimate the income taxes in each of the jurisdictions in which it operates.
+As part of the processes of preparing its consolidated financial statements, the Company is required to estimate its income taxes payable in each of the jurisdictions in which it operates.
 This process involves estimating the actual current tax expense together with assessing temporary differences resulting from differing treatment of items for tax and accounting purposes.
 These differences result in deferred tax assets and liabilities, which are included in the Company's Consolidated Balance Sheets.
 Deferred income taxes are provided for temporary differences in the reporting of certain items, such as depreciation and undistributed earnings of foreign subsidiaries, for income tax purposes compared to financial accounting purposes.
 In evaluating the Company's ability to recover the deferred tax assets within the jurisdiction from which they arise, all positive and negative evidence is considered, including the scheduled reversal of deferred tax liabilities, projected future taxable income, tax planning strategies and results of recent acquisitions.
 If these estimates and assumptions change in the future, the Company may be required to record additional valuation allowances against its deferred tax assets, resulting in additional income tax expense in the Company's Consolidated Statements of Operations, or conversely to further reduce the existing valuation allowance, resulting in less income tax expense.
 The Company evaluates the realizability of the deferred tax assets and assesses the need for additional valuation allowances quarterly.

 Tax benefits are recognized for an uncertain tax position when, in the Company's judgment, it is more likely than not that the position will be sustained upon examination by a taxing authority.
-For a tax position that meets the more-likely-than-not recognition threshold, the tax benefit is measured as the largest amount that is judged to have a greater than 50% likelihood of being realized upon ultimate settlement with a taxing authority.
+For a tax position that meets the more likely than not recognition threshold, the tax benefit is measured as the largest amount that is judged to have a greater than 50% likelihood of being realized upon ultimate settlement with a taxing authority.
 The liability associated with unrecognized tax benefits is adjusted periodically due to changing circumstances and when new information becomes available.
 Such adjustments are recognized entirely in the period in which they are identified.
 The effective tax rate includes the net impact of changes in the liability for unrecognized tax benefits and subsequent adjustments as considered appropriate by the Company.
-While it is often difficult to predict the final outcome or the timing of resolution of any particular tax matter, the Company believes its liability for unrecognized tax benefits is adequate.
-Interest and penalties recognized on the liability for unrecognized tax benefits are recorded as income tax expense.
+While it is often difficult to predict the final outcome or the timing of resolution of any particular tax matter, the Company believes its liability for unrecognized tax benefits are recognized on the liability for unrecognized tax benefits are recognized on the liability for unrecognized tax benefits are recognized on the liability for unrecognized tax benefits are recognized on the liability for unrecognized tax benefits are recognized on the liability for unrecognized tax benefits are recognized on the liability for unrecognized tax benefits are recognized on the liability for unrecognized tax benefits are recorded as income tax expense.